chrabyrd/automata-updated/README.md

 This is the top-level file.
 It will eventually be used to call two things: the Automata engine and the complementary UI.

 Right now it's being used as an abstraction of user input.
-Essentially it's loading the engine and using events to simulate the creation of a Board, entityData, and Clock.
+Essentially it's loading the engine and using events to simulate the creation of a `Board`, entity data, and `Clock`.

 ## Concept